HameedKareem/Breast_Cancer_Prediction/README.md

-This project exploring patients breast cancer record and i use machine learning to discover insight from the data and predict if a patient have breast cancer or not.
+This project exploring patients breast cancer record and i use machine learning to discover insight from the data and predict if a patient has breast cancer or not.

 I used 3 algorightms - Logistic Regression, Decision Tree and Random Forest